DSPN/azure-deployment-guide/bestpractices.md

 A series instances use a spinning disk for ephemeral storage.
 DataStax does not recommend A series machines for any DSE application.

-D series, D series v2 and G series machines all use SSD drives for their ephemeral storage.
+D, D v2 and G series machines all use SSD drives for their ephemeral storage.
 We understand Microsoft is phasing out the D series v1 machines, so do not recommend them for new deployments.

 We find that the following D series v2 machines have a good mix of resources for general DSE applications:

-D4 v2
+* D4 v2
-D5 v2
+* D5 v2
-D13 v2
+* D13 v2
-D14 v2
+* D14 v2

 For most production applications we recommend a D14 v2 as it makes use of the entire underlying physical machine and its 800GB ephemeral SSD is well sized for many DSE applications.

 A D13 is physically 1/2 of a D14 and a D12 1/4.
 Using the entire machine avoids resource contention issues.
 Like the D14, the D5 is also the entire machine, but relative prices typically make the D14 more appealing.

 Smaller D series boxes such as the D2 v2 are great for testing out deployments but we would not recommend them for production use.

+F series machines have ephemeral SSD drives, but those drives are relatively small.
+Given the small size we do not recommend deploying DSE on an F series machine as it will not be a cost effective solution.

-G series machines are well suited to memory intensive workloads such as Spark and Solr.
-For such workloads the following instances are recommended, though larger D series may suffice as well:
+G series machines are well suited to memory intensive workloads such as Graph, Spark and Solr.
+For such workloads the following instances are recommended, though larger D series may suffice as well.
+We recommend the following G series machines:

-G4
+* G4
-G5
+* G5

-More information on Azure instance types is available here: https://azure.microsoft.com/en-us/pricing/details/virtual-machines/#Linux Note that Linux instances are significantly less expensive than their Windows counterparts.
+More information on Azure instance types is available (here)[https://azure.microsoft.com/en-us/pricing/details/virtual-machines/#Linux].
+Note that Linux instances are significantly less expensive than their Windows counterparts.

 ### DS, FS and GS Series